Bosnian Srebrenica commander acquitted of war crimes

-SARAJEVO, Bosnia-Herzegovina (AP) — A Bosnian appeals court has acquitted the wartime commander of Srebrenica who was accused of committing atrocities during the 1992-95 Balkan conflict.
+SARAJEVO, Bosnia-Herzegovina (AP) — A Bosnian appeals court on Friday acquitted the wartime commander of Srebrenica who was accused of committing atrocities during the 1992-95 Balkan conflict.

 Naser Oric was accused of killing three Serb prisoners of war in villages around Srebrenica in the early days of the conflict.
+His wartime deputy commander, Sabahudin Muhic, was also acquitted on the same charges.

+Hundreds of Oric’s supports, chanting “hero, not a war criminal,” gathered in front of the courthouse during the verdict’s announcement.
+Police guarded a bus that drove Serbs to the trial, which opened in January 2016.

 Most Read Nation & World Stories